April 29, 2025

 Step 6: Finalize your captions and publish

 This is where you make sure your captions are accurate.
-The auto-generation tool doesn’t always get every word 100% correct, so you’ll need to do some touch ups.
+The auto-generation tool doesn't always get every word 100% correct, so you'll need to do some touch ups.
 Just tap to edit captions and make sure they perfectly match the words in the video.
+Pay special attention to industry terms, names, and any specialized vocabulary that auto-caption tools often misinterpret.

 Next, you can choose one of four styles for your captions.
 You can also drag them to a specific place on your screen, make them bigger or smaller, and change the color.
+Adding a background color can make your captions more readable against busy visuals.

-Example of caption font in Instagram.
+Example of caption font in Instagram

 Once you're happy with how your captions look, tap Done, then tap Next.
 Here, you can select a cover for your video, write a caption to go along with it, tag people or locations, and share.